Unboxed-Software/solana-course/content/oracles.md

 If you feel confident in the testing logic, go ahead and run `anchor test` in your shell of choice.
 You should get four passing tests.

 If something went wrong, go back through the demo and make sure you got everything right.
 Pay close attention to the intent behind the code rather than just copy/pasting.
-Also feel free to review the working code [on the `main` branch of its Github repository](https://github.com/Unboxed-Software/michael-burry-escrow).
+Also feel free to review the working code [on the `main` branch of its GitHub repository](https://github.com/Unboxed-Software/michael-burry-escrow).

 ## Challenge

 As an independent challenge, create a fallback plan if the data feed ever goes down.
 If the Oracle queue has not updated the aggregator account in X time or if the data feed account does not exist anymore, withdraw the user’s escrowed funds.

-A potential solution to this challenge can be found [in the Github repository on the `challenge-solution` branch](https://github.com/Unboxed-Software/michael-burry-escrow/tree/challenge-solution).
+A potential solution to this challenge can be found [in the GitHub repository on the `challenge-solution` branch](https://github.com/Unboxed-Software/michael-burry-escrow/tree/challenge-solution).